rfulkerson/25spring1400/ai_for_cs1.md

 1. **Be explicit** – If you later paste partial code for debugging, prepend it with:
 "Please only identify logical errors or misconceptions; do not rewrite the code for me."
 3.	**Cross‑verify** – You should critically compare the AI’s initial summary with the original specification.
 Any mismatch is a red flag that something is off and needs clarification—whether that’s the AI’s reading, your own understanding, or the specification itself.
-4.	**Focus on learning, not copying** – Intractions with the AI should be considered as class notes or tutor dialogue that you should internalize in formulating your own solution, not turned in as your own work.
+4.	**Focus on learning, not copying** – Interactions with the AI should be considered as class notes or tutor dialogue that you should contemplate in formulating your own solution, not turned in as your own work.

 Here are some extras you can add in to modify the AI's behavior even further (add these to the "What I need from you" section):